coderman64/browsi/README.md

 ### TO DOWNLOAD & INSTALL
 you should be able to run the "brwsi.py" file after installing a recent (3.x) version of python.
 Tkinter needs to be installed for it to work correctly, but don't worry, it's included with the default install.

+###working on:
+* html rendering is usually incorrect
+* little to no css
+* no tabbed browsing
+* links are a work in progress
+* some forms will show up, but won't work